medalab-dladpcfncp/end_to_end_workflow/segmentation/README.md

 ## Evaluation

-The evaluation workflow is also defined in `config/config_test.json`, by default the evaluation workflow will compute the average Dice score of both pancreas and tumor on the `testing` split.
+The evaluation workflow is defined in `config/config_test.json`, by default the evaluation workflow will compute the average Dice score of both pancreas and tumor on the `testing` split.
 In this case the `label` key must exist in the `data_list` JSON file.